aws/aws-fpga/hdk/docs/IPI_GUI_Vivado_Setup.md

 # Vivado Flows Overview

 The Vivado HLx environment supports IP Integrator, RTL, HLS flows in Vivado and this section will discuss these flows from a top level.
+For more details about each flow take a look at [IPI_GUI_Flows](./IPI_GUI_Flows.md)

-## RTL
+## IP + RTL flow

-Developers can add in existing AWS RTL from examples, new AWS template CL files from the AWS RTL flow and custom generated Verilog/System Verilog/VHDL files.
+Developers can add in IPs, existing AWS RTL from examples, new AWS template CL files from the AWS RTL flow and custom generated Verilog/System Verilog/VHDL files as source files.

 For using IPs, at this time global mode is only supported and Out of context (OOC) is not supported at this time.

 ![Diagram](./images/hlx/rtl_dram_dma_sources.jpg)

+Refer to the section [IPI_GUI_Flow_rtl_project_with_example_design](./IPI_GUI_Flows.md#rtl-project-with-example-design) for more details about RTL flow using example RTL design.
+#### Eg:
+An example can be found at [IPI_RTL_example_flow](../../hdk/docs/IPI_GUI_Examples.md#adding-example-rtl-tutorial-cl_hello_world).

+Refer to the section [IPI_GUI_Flow_rtl_project_with_example_design](./IPI_GUI_Flows.md#rtl-project---new-rtl-design) for more details about RTL flow using RTL design from scratch.
+#### Eg:
+An example can be found at [IPI_RTL_scratch_flow](./IPI_GUI_Examples.md#rtlscrtut)

-## IP Integrator
+## IP Integration flow

 Developers can add in Vivado IP into the block diagram to create/stitch a full design easily.
 RTL module referencing flow using developer RTL can be used to add custom IP to the block diagram.
+Both RTL and IP can be added as IP in this flow.

 ![Diagram](./images/hlx/ipi_mod_ref.jpg)

+Refer to the section [IPI_GUI_flow](./IPI_GUI_Flows.md#ipiprojex) for more details about IPI GUI flow.
+#### Eg:
+An example can be found at [IPI_Integrator_flow](../../hdk/docs/IPI_GUI_Examples.md#cl-examples-using-ip-integrator).

-## HLS
+## IP Integrator for HLS IP

-Developers can add developed/generated HLS IPs in either RTL/IP Integrator flows using an IP Repository.
+HLS is a C programming method in order to create RTL/IP for the FPGA Developers.
+Developpers can add developed/generated HLS IPs in either RTL/IP Integrator flows using an IP Repository.
+In this flow only IPs are used to create examples.

 ![Diagram](./images/hlx/ipi_hls.jpg)

+Eg:

+A link to the example will be added here in the future when we have HLS C example ready.

 ## General Environment